What is Tezos? How to Buy XTZ in South Africa?

 - Tezos was designed to continually evolve and upgrade its capabilities overtime to add the latest innovations, security protocols, mechanisms, and more.

 New to crypto?
-Start here.
+Start with our 101 fundamentals guide on cryptocurrency.

 What is Tezos?